postmanlabs/labs-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 > **This section refers to deprecated script syntax used in older versions of Postman.
 If you are writing scripts now, please use the current syntax described above.**

 The older style of writing Postman tests relies on setting values for the `tests` object.
-You can set a descriptive key for an element in the object and then assert if it's true or false.
+Set a descriptive key for an element in the object and then assert if it's true or false.
 For example, the following will check if the response body contains the `user_id` string:

 ```js
 tests["Body contains user_id"] = responsebody.has("user_id");
 ```

-You can add as many keys as needed, depending on how many things you want to test for.
-You can view your test results in the response viewer under the **Tests** tab.
+Add as many keys as needed, depending on how many things you want to test for.
+View your test results in the response viewer under the **Tests** tab.
 The tab header shows how many tests passed, and the keys that you set in the tests variable are listed there.
 If the value evaluates to true, the test passed.

 ```js
 //set an environment variable